Life after brain injury will be full of challenges. But it is possible to overcome these obstacles.

 What Will Life After Brain Injury Look Like?

 Traumatic brain injury can cause severe physical and cognitive limitations.
-While it is possible to recover from many of these side effects, they can still present significant challenges in your daily life.
+While it is possible to recover from many of these, they can still present significant challenges in your daily life.

-The following are a few examples of some of the most common side effects you might experience after brain injury:
+The following are a few examples of some of the most common secondary effects you might experience after brain injury:

 Severe TBIs can cause various physical symptoms, including: